By Sammi Bergman

 To sum it all up my grandmother has glaucoma and has had it for a few months.
 So I want to give her the gift of a medication that will completely get rid of it.
 But since that doesn’t exist I want to make it.
 Having this will benefit her a lot for many reasons.
 Happy Holidays to all, and to all a good night.

 When 10-year-old Sammi Bergman’s teacher asked her to write about a gift she might want to give someone for the holiday season, she decided to wish for a cure to save her grandmother’s vision.
 Sammi has a special relationship with her grandmother, Ronni Bergman, who was diagnosed with glaucoma in 1994.
-Currently, Ronni is under the care of Rohit Varma, MD, MPH, Interim Dean, Keck School of Medicine of USC, and professor of ophthalmology at the USC Roski Eye Institute, and has undergone surgery to treat her condition.
+Currently, Ronni is under the care of Rohit Varma, MD, MPH, professor of ophthalmology at the USC Roski Eye Institute, and has undergone surgery to treat her condition.

 Sammi and Ronni enjoy taking special trips together or shopping and going to the salon.
 Sammi is aware that her grandmother must carry special eye drops and use them on a regular basis to control her glaucoma.